aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/60_process_and_services.md

 ### 💥 **TECHNICAL NOTE**

 _Dynatrace automatically recognizes many common processes like Tomcat and will capture process specific metrics such as JVM garbage collection.
-See a list of supported technologies, languages and containers in the [Dynatrace documentation](https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions)_
+See a list of supported technologies, languages and containers in the <a href="https://www.dynatrace.com/support/help/technology-support/supported-technologies-and-versions" target="_blank">Dynatrace documentation</a>_

 ## Dynatrace and containers